simonsimme/OOProject/README.md

 - 4️⃣ Sending Messages :
   Type your message in the Input Field.
   Press Enter or click Send to send the message.
-  By default your messages are encrypted client to client.
+  By default, your messages are encrypted client to client.
 - 5️⃣ Switching Channels :
   Select any channel from the Channel List.
   The Chat Area will update to show messages from the selected channel.